MalliR5/BLFC2021_MS_Viz/README.md

 To import the MagicQ showfile, place it within the the "show" directory in your MagicQ folder or put it on a flash drive, whichever you prefer.
 Requires minimum stable version 1.9.1.6, Beta 1.9.2.2 recommended.

+P.S.
+Also fixed the profile for the Vizi Beam 12RX's.
+Go take a look at it in the edit cur head.
+Do whatever you want with this showfile.
+If it helps you out with something or inspires something, feel free to drop me a line, I'd love to see.

+May your steppers remain agile.

+Unlike that one prism mechanism.

+That was fun.

+This showfile in action: https://www.youtube.com/watch?v=xUceIRhuvo0